 Even the word can have a powerful affect on people.
-It probably conjures up feelings along the negativity spectrum.
-Maybe those feelings were affected by a political conversation gone bad or a law passed that turned your life upside down.
+It likely conjures up feelings along the negativity spectrum.
+Maybe those feelings were affected by a political conversation gone bad or a law passed (or didn’t) that turned your life upside down.

 But who am I to comment on politics?
 I’m just a stay-at-home mom.
 What do I know about the world?
 I just deal with kids all day long; petty squabbling, immature behavior, gross bodily fluids, scrubbing, wiping, picking up, listening, comforting…. caring… Yeah.